 2. Reduce Plastic Consumption

 Every year, an estimated 18 billion pounds of plastic waste enters the ocean from coastal regions, wreaking havoc on wildlife and ecosystems.
 That’s about equivalent to five grocery bags of plastic waste piled up on every foot of coastline on the planet.
-Marine creatures can get tangled up in this trash or ingest it—either by mistaking it as prey or because the plastic has been broken down into tiny particles by seawater.
+Marine creatures can get tangled up in this trash or ingest it— either by mistaking it as prey or because the plastic has been broken down into tiny particles by the seawater.
 The best thing we can do to protect our waterways is to try and keep as much plastic as possible out of wastewater streams.
 An easy way to start is by implementing simple solutions like saying no to plastic straws, avoid products that use microbeads, recycle and reuse bags or swap out any plastic products you own with a sustainable one.
-If its plastic, say NO!
+If it's plastic, say NO!

 3. Support Conservation Efforts